ciscoheat/superforms-web/src/routes/components/+page.md

 </style>
 ```

 Some explanations are definitiely at hand!
 First `type T = $$Generic<AnyZodObject>;` is a way of defining generic arguments in components.
-Having defined `T`, we can use it in the props to ensure that only a `SuperForm` with existing fieldss are used.
+Having defined `T`, we can use it in the props to ensure that only a `SuperForm` with existing fields are used.
 Unfortunately this takes a bit of knowledge of the types, but that's what examples are for, right?

 What may look strange is `UnwrapEffects<T>`, this is because we can use refine/superRefine/transform on the schema object, which will wrap it in a `ZodEffects` type.
 The `UnwrapEffects` type will extract the actual object, which may be several levels deep.

-We also need the keys for the actual data object, not the schema itself. `z.infer<T>` is used for that.
+We also need the field names for the actual data object, not the schema itself. `z.infer<T>` is used for that.
 Finally, `FieldPath` is the type for a nested path, so we can reach into the data structure to any depth.

 ## Using the componentized field in awesome ways